villez/rbcal/README.md

 version cutoff hasn't been determined.
-The reason is mainly because the program utilizes the `Date` stdlib class heavily, and some of the features used aren't available in 1.8.7; since it has been end-of-lifed anyway, I have no interest in putting in extra effort to support it even though that is technically feasible.
+The reason is mainly because the program utilizes the `Date` stdlib class heavily, and some of the features used aren't available in 1.8.7; since it has been end-of-lifed already, I have no interest in doing the workarounds to support it.
+Also, recent versions not tested with 1.9.x either, and 1.9.3 will reach end of support in 2015 as well, so no plans to put effort into that either.

 There is a simple shell script to install the program for use, `install`.
 However it's very basic and just copies the main script